Geo-IK-2 (Musson-2, 14F31)

 • GLONASS and GPS receiver

-The first launch on board of a Rokot-KM booster took place on February 1, 2011.
-The launch failed to reach the correct orbit and ground controllers were initially not able to establish contact with the satellite.
+The first launch on board of a Rokot-KM booster took place on 1 February 2011.
+The launch failed to reach the correct orbit and ground controllers were initially not able to establish contact with the satellite called Kosmos 2470.
 After evaluations to use the satellite from this orbit, it was finally declared a total loss in June 2011.
+It reentered on July 15,2013.

 Nation: Russia